stevedonovan/winapi/readme.md

     winapi.beep 'warning'

 It is straightforward to create a timer.
-You could of course use `sleep` but then your application will do nothing but sleep most of the time.
+You could of course use @{sleep} but then your application will do nothing but sleep most of the time.
 This callback-driven timer can run in the background:

-    winapi.timer(500,function()
+    winapi.make_timer(500,function()
         text:append 'gotcha'
     end)

-Such callbacks can be made GUI-safe by first calling `use_gui` which ensures that any callback is called in the main GUI thread.
+Such callbacks can be made GUI-safe by first calling @{use_gui} which ensures that any callback is called in the main GUI thread.

 The basic rule for callbacks enforced by `winapi` is that only one may be active at a time; otherwise we would risk re-entering Lua using the same state.
 So be quick when responding to callbacks, since they effectively block Lua.
 For a console application, the best bet (after setting some timers and so forth) is just to sleep indefinitely: